SPECIAL NEEDS CATS

 Not only will Elvis let you play dress-up with him, he is just an all-around cool cat.
 He is a mellow, low-key dude who enjoys the company of other cats and should do well with cat-friendly dogs and children.
 He also likes to sing to you when he is in the car!
 Elvis was diagnosed with diabetes, so please consider donating to support his ongoing care. (*)

 DOB: August 2008

 Cheeto is full of life and personality!
 This beautiful buff and white boy is enthusiastic, playful and loves to be the center of attention.
 He would do well with another active cat that doesn’t mind having a playmate that likes to be the class clown.
 At Pet Refuge, his favorite activities consist of chasing toys, climbing up cat trees and entertaining our volunteers.
 Cheeto is a young, healthy cat, but he will have to be on prescription food because he is prone to developing urinary crystals.
-He is neutered, microchipped, front declawed and up-to-date on all of his vaccines.

 Despite everything that this boy has been through, Walter couldn’t be a happier or more social cat.
 Walter has been tossed around quite a bit and has been returned to Pet Refuge numerous times.
 Unfortunately, his previous owners also neglected to take care of his medical needs and after his most recent return, we discovered that Walter was not only diabetic, but that he was in desperate need of a dental.
 Walter moved into a foster home in 2015 and we are working on getting his Glucose levels regulated. (*)